theresaabl/ML-maternal-health-risk/README.md

   * Perform a correlation study of the features with the target variable to analyse which medical measurements are most correlated to the health risk level.
   * Use heatmaps to display the correlation levels and predictive power.
   * Display the distributions of the variables per health risk level to visualize the relationship.
-  * Visualize the relationships in an interactive parallel plot that shows the relationships between all variables and the target.
+  * Visualize the relationships in an interactive parallel plot that shows the relationships between the four most correlated variables and the target.

 * BR 2:
   * We will predict the health risk level of a given patient &rarr; multiclass Classification.
   * Perform data cleaning and feature engineering on the dataset to best prepare it for the predictive analysis.
   * Put the steps into a data cleaning and feature engineering pipeline.
-  * The machine-learning tool will be a Classification - perform and extensive algorithm and hyperparameter search to find the best model for predictions on live data.
+  * The machine-learning tool will be a multiclass Classification - perform and extensive algorithm and hyperparameter search to find the best model for predictions on live data.
   * Balance performance and generalizability to find a model that has good recall and precision and also has a small train-test-gap (performance on test set is similar enough to train set).
   * Visualize the most important features.
   * Visualize the model performance with the help of confusion matrices.
   * Provide a live tool for predictions with user input data.

+These tasks are mapped out in more detail in the [User Stories](#user-stories) section below.

 ## ML Business Case

-In the [Business Requirements Section](#business-requirements) above, we described the business requirements agreed on with the client who in this case is a national health organization.
+In the [Business Requirements](#business-requirements) section above, we described the business requirements agreed on with the client who in this case is a national health organization.

 ### Industries